TatianaLuv/AzureSentinelMapAndVM/README.md

 <img src="https://i.imgur.com/JYlesP1.png" height="80%" width="80%" alt="Azure Sentinel Tutoria"/>
 <br />
 <br />
-Under the Netwok tab, the NIC nik network security group click on "Advance" and under the Configure network security group click on "Create new".
+Under the Netwoking tab, the NIC nik network security group click on "Advance" and under the Configure network security group click on "Create new".
 You can see this as a firewall for the VM, this firewall is gonna be essentially open for everythinng and everyone public to the internet:  <br/>
 <img src="https://i.imgur.com/4rzpkeF.png" height="80%" width="80%" alt="Azure Sentinel Tutorial"/>
 <br />
 <br />